A former shared owner / chartered accountant explains some hidden costs of subletting a shared ownership home

 This feature focuses on costs you might not have thought about and the tax implications of subletting.
 But you’ll also need to consider other aspects such as gaining permission from your mortgage lender; likely to involve changing your current residential mortgage to a Consent to Let or Buy to Let mortgage.
 You should also be aware that there are myriad laws on residential lettings, which apply equally to ‘accidental landlords’ as to professionals with extensive property portfolios.

-The Home Owners Alliance website includes some useful information for accidental landlords.
-Another useful resource is The Accidental Landlord, a comprehensive guide written by property agent Daniel Lees and property journalist Martina Lees.
+HMRC provide online help and support including webinars and Youtube videos.
+The Home Owners Alliance website includes useful information for accidental landlords.
+And another useful resource is The Accidental Landlord, a comprehensive guide written by property agent Daniel Lees and property journalist Martina Lees.

 In the absence of being able to sell a shared ownership property, many people are asking for permission to rent out their apartments while they have moved elsewhere.
 Whilst renting out an apartment, or house, sounds relatively easy, we want to set out what you need to consider before embarking on this journey.